patternfly/patternfly-react/packages/patternfly-4/react-core/src/components/Switch/Switch.md

     return (
       <Switch
         id="simple-switch"
-        label={isChecked ?
-'Message when on' : 'Message when off'}
+        label="Message when on"
+        labelOff="Message when off"
         isChecked={isChecked}
         onChange={this.handleChange}
-        aria-label="Message when on"
       />
     );
   }